 A wetland delineation, permit application, and mitigation plan will be developed prior to construction for any wetland disturbed by construction equipment, excavation, or fill material.
-RRWD performed a preliminary wetland investigation at Retention Site C. This provided locations of potential wetlands and classified them as "farmed" or "not farmed."
-Retention Site C embankments, inlet channels, and full pool cause impacts in the form of fill for embankments, excavation for inlet channels, and inundation for the full retention pool.
+RRWD performed a preliminary wetland investigation at Retention Site A. This provided locations of potential wetlands and classified them as "farmed" or "not farmed."
+Retention Site A embankments, inlet channels, and full pool cause impacts in the form of fill for embankments, excavation for inlet channels, and inundation for the full retention pool.
 The impacts are summarized in Table 13.
-Figure 28 shows the locations of each wetland with respect to Retention Site C project features.
+Figure 26 and Figure 27 show the locations of each wetland with respect to Retention Site A project features.
+Appendix D includes additional wetland evaluation and a rapid floristic quality assessment of several wetland areas within Retention Site A.